heavyblotto/bfw/src/docs/game-design.md

 - **Level 5**: Orang Mawas
 - And so on, expanding to include different regional and mythical Bigfoots.

-### Bigfoot Character Abilities
+#### Bigfoot Character Abilities
-Each Bigfoot Characterhas unique abilities tied to **Player Level**, allowing progression and strategy as the game progresses.
+Each Bigfoot Character has unique abilities tied to **Player Level**, allowing progression and strategy as the game progresses.
 Players unlock new Player Bigfoots and abilities as they level up.
 Here’s how these abilities could work:

 - **Level 1 Bigfoot (e.g., Sasquatch)**:
   - Basic abilities tied to the suits, but with no additional special effects.